18F/handbook/docs/03-policies/expenses.md

 ## Expense guidelines

 * Treat company money like it is your own money, use it to work smarter and spend it with wisdom and care.
-* Please book as early as possible - for flights and accomodation this can make a big difference!
+* Please book as early as possible - for flights and accommodation this can make a big difference!
 * Consider AirBnB instead of hotels.
 If you are unsure of how many people can attend, getting a slightly larger AirBnB ahead of time is normally better than waiting and getting an AirBnB or hotel rooms last minute.
 * Your project manager and Judy will provide information about what is or isn't reimbursable.
 For example, if you prefer first class for a flight or want to add a leg for a vacation, then that wouldn't be reimbursable but the amount for an economy class return would.
+* Reduce your footprint when possible and use public transit or shared Lyft Lines instead of single occupancy rides.

 ### Travel expenses